SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/README.md

 }
 ```

 The `--svn` argument is used to specify the security version number of the fragment and should be an integer.
 The `--namespace` argument is used to specify the namespace of the fragment and cannot conflict with some built-in names.
 If a conflicting name occurs, there will be an error message.
+[This list of reserved names can be found here under 'reserved_fragment_namespaces'](./data/internal_config.json).
 The format of the config file generally follows that of the [ACI resource in an ARM template](https://learn.microsoft.com/en-us/azure/templates/microsoft.containerinstance/containergroups?pivots=deployment-language-arm-template).

 Example 2: This command creates a signed security fragment and attaches it to a container image in an ORAS-compliant registry: